ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 $$K(\Theta) = K_{s} \cdot S_{e}^{L} \cdot [1-(1-S_{e}^{\frac{1}{m}})^{m}]^{2}$$

-where $K_{s}$ is the saturated hydraulic conductivity, is the pore connectivity parameter (assumed to be 0.5 in most of studies), and $m=1-1/n$ is a shape parameter derived from the non-linearity parameter $n$.
+where $K_{s}$ is the saturated hydraulic conductivity,
+$L$ is the pore connectivity parameter (assumed to be 0.5 in most of studies), and $m=1-1/n$ is a shape parameter derived from the non-linearity parameter $n$.